-Ok, technically the Amiga isn't being pushed very hard here.
-Graphics are well detailed and colored (up to 37 colors on screen!) though it's hard to see the difference between background and objects you can pick up.
-There are colorful mosaics and statues in the background walls.
-Sprites move fairly well without any glitch too.
-Note that all screens are in flip-screen mode so the whole game lacks any scrolling...
-I would expect way more from the developers here as more than 50% of the Amiga customs chips (and CPU) just...relaxing...
-Sound would be excellent if sounds FX were also included along with the wonderful music!
-The in-game tune is awesome, written by the great Jochen Hippel, being one of my favorites Commodore Amiga tunes!
+GRAPHICS SOUND Technically, the Amiga isn't pushed very hard.
+The graphics are well detailed and colored (up to 37 colors on screen!) though it's hard to see the difference between the backgrounds and the objects you can pick up (colorful mosaics and statues at the background walls).
+The sprites move fairly well without any serious glitches.
+Note that all areas move in flip-screen mode so the whole game lacks scrolling!
+The sound would be excellent if sound effects were included along with the wonderful music!
+The in-game tune is awesome, composed by the great Jochen Hippel andd is among my favorite Commodore Amiga tunes!

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs